"FREEZE" Stop Action shutter speed assignment

-Final Product: Submit two "stop action" photos, and a contact sheet with a minimum of 30 images in the correct period# "STOP ACTION" folder in the class server (206 teacher server).
+Final Product: Submit two "FREEZE" photos, and a contact sheet with a minimum of 30 images in the correct period# "STOP ACTION" folder in the class server (206 teacher server).

-Save each of your images in the 206 Teacher classroom photo server as:
+Save each of your images in the Google Classroom photo server as:

 WHAT TO DO FOR THIS "STOP ACTION" ASSIGNMENT: